bluekamandy/neurofeedback/README.md

 The patch Richard wrote to demonstrate introduced me to the concept of [routepass](https://docs.cycling74.com/max7/refpages/routepass?q=) in Max.
 Because the first argument is the channel, I can essentially route them through the outputs

+## Beginnings of an Interface

+## Help from Karl: Three Starter Patches to Promote Alpha Waves

+My teacher Karl Yerkes provided me with some starter patches to deal with the input

 ## External Resources and Studies